benignware-labs/Custom-Archives/README.md

 # Custom Archives

-[Custom Archives](https://wordpress.org/plugins/custom-archives/) lets you select a page to be used as a custom archive page for your custom psot types.
+[Custom Archives](https://wordpress.org/plugins/custom-archives/) lets you select a page to be used as an archive page for custom post types.

 ## Thank You